sonaliprasadika/iot_chit_project/README.md

 **NEED TO EDIT**

 * Interface with the LPS331AP sensor to measure temperature.
 * Implement the necessary drivers for the sensor in C using RIOT OS.

+### Data Transmission:

+**NEED TO EDIT**

+* Develop a firmware that periodically reads temperature data.
+* Use RIOT's networking capabilities to send data to a central server.

+### Networking:

+**NEED TO EDIT**

+* Utilize RIOT's network stack for reliable communication.
+* Ensure the IOT-m3 boards can connect to the FIT IoT-LAB infrastructure.

+### Remote Testing:

+**NEED TO EDIT**

+* Deploy the firmware on the FIT IoT-LAB testbed.
+* Monitor temperature data remotely through the FIT IoT-LAB interface.

 The main steps are as follows.

 1. The `main.c` is [here.](main.c)